Farming of Cotton

 ArewaCotton has its own farms and that of its outgrowers in the North Central and Southwest Regions of Nigeria, where the weather and soil types are very much suitable for cotton growing.
 The North Central cotton variety is of Medium Staple while that of the Southwest is of the Long Staple variety.
-Within these Regions, the planting season commences between ending May into June for the North Central and ending June into July for the Southwest.
-Harvest of the cotton does not usually exceed six months, so cotton picking commences from November.
+Within these Regions, the planting season commences from June into July for the North Central while the Southwest Commences from May into June.
+Harvest of cotton usually commences from the months of October and November.

-ArewaCotton, along with the Federal Minstry of Agriculture and Rural Development (FMARD), have been promoting the use of SAMCOT 10 and 11, the cotton variety types for the North Central and Southwest Regions respectivily.
+ArewaCotton, along with the Federal Ministry of Agriculture and Rural Development (FMARD), have been promoting the use of SAMCOT 10 and 11, the cotton variety types for the North Central and Southwest Regions respectively.
 These cotton seed types have helped to boost crop outputs in the Regions.

 Also, the introduction of target specific insecticides and herbicides are critical to the survival of the cotton plant which if not protected, begin to overpower and drastically reduce yields.
 The cotton plant has over the years attracted numerous damaging insects which if left unattended, would virtually eliminate the harvestable crop.